Long Distance Communication

 The frequency and length of your messages impacts the cost of operation, depending on the type of communications system you choose.
 While some services are free once you own the equipment (SSB and Ham radio), others charge by the length of the message, some have monthly or annual service charges and some have both.
 For in-port use in many destinations, WiFi wireless Internet access is cheap (or free), and may allow cheap or free phone calls using FaceTime, Skype and SkypeOut.
 Offshore options range from reasonably affordable, slow speed radio (SSB, SailMail) to fairly pricey and higher-bandwidth (Inmarsat satellite dome) to really costly but just like at-home net surfing (Inmarsat Fleet broadband).

-SSB radios require some operating skill for voice communication or e-mailing, a robust battery system, and correct installation of the radio, antenna and grounding plate.
-Ham radio is harder still, and requires a license.
+SSB radios require some operating skill for voice communication or e-mail.
+You need a robust battery system, and correct installation of the radio, antenna and grounding plate.
+Ham radio is harder still and requires a license.
 SPOT/Globalstar’s SPOT Global Phone or Iridium’s 9555 Handheld Satellite Phone, on the other hand, are almost as easy to operate as an ordinary cell phone.

 How important is your message?
 If you send e-mail via modem and SSB using SailMail, you have chosen the budget-conscious solution, but you may experience delays due to lack of ground station availability or poor radio signal propagation.
 You also will not receive a “bounce message” if your signal doesn’t get through or if you mistyped an address.
 Essential communication (with your office, for example) where you need to be in touch at certain times, may require the reliability of Inmarsat or Iridium.
 Some cruisers believe in having both SSB (for group communication or low-priority e-mail) and a satellite phone (for pricier essential person-to-person contact) for the best of both worlds.